Peddling false solutions: corporate carbon management and climate delay strategies

 The planned energy transition in South Africa away from coal has triggered diverse and clashing discourses surrounding the just transition.
 A rapid phaseout from coal raises concerns of job losses, energy affordability, and supply constraints, which could exacerbate already frequent blackouts from load shedding.
 In this study, we unravel just transition discourses in the media based on approximately 2,500 newspaper articles sourced from the LexisNexis database between 2008 and 2023.
 We combine two natural language processing tools–structural topic modeling and sentiment analysis–and qualitatively validate our findings in a mixed-methods approach.
 Structural topic modeling reveals 14 distinct topics that we classify into four unique narrative clusters, each representing a different just transition discourse.
 Two key narrative clusters emerge representing opposition or skepticism to calls for a just, rapid phaseout of fossil fuels in South Africa.
 The first set of narratives surrounds alternatives to fossil fuel phaseout, emphasizing concerns of energy security, and that only an incremental and carefully managed transition can guarantee sustained economic growth and the stable supply of electricity.
 Another two sets of narrative highlight the opportunities and practical aspects of implementing a just transition in South Africa.
 The first underscores the opportunity to transform South Africa into a green economy, leveraging investments from the JETP, in response to the imperative to phase out fossil fuels.
 Compellingly, we find converging visions across all narratives.
 Across all narratives, actors imagine the outcomes of a just transition to include employment creation, protection of vulnerable workers, access to affordable and reliable electricity, while addressing climate change and global climate injustices.
 Sentiments associated with the narratives vary widely, from very negative to very positive tones.
 Overall we find moderate polarization between narratives, which further suggests potential barriers and sources of political backlash to transition policies.

-South Africa’s coal discourses: Applying text-as-data methods to news media
+Talking coal.
+Applying text-as-data methods to news media data in South Africa.

 A Political Backlash to Shifts in Coal Jobs?
 Lessons from Colombia